godatadriven/mlops-workshop/exercises/06-containerize-application.md

 docker run -p 8080:8080 turbine-image
 ```

+> **Note:** If you are working in Codespaces, you may need to forward port 8080 to your local machine.
+To do this, click the "Ports" button in the bottom left of the Codespaces window, and add a new port forwarding rule for port 8080.

 4. When prompted, navigate to the URL in your browser: [http://0.0.0.0:8080/docs](http://0.0.0.0:8080/docs) and try the API again!

 Exacly the same as before, but now running in a container! 🎉